 "Special Administrator" means the person appointed by the High Court under Sections 23 to 25 of the WIA to manage the affairs, business and property of the Regulated Company during the period in which the Special Administration Order is in force.

-"Standard & Poor's" or "S&P" means Standard & Poor's Ratings Services, a division of McGraw-Hill Financial Inc. or any successor to the rating business of Standard & Poor's Rating Services.
+"Standard & Poor's" or "S&P" means S&P Global Ratings Europe Limited or any successor to the rating agency business of S&P Global Ratings Europe Limited.